AllenInstitute/np_services/README.md

 ### **Functions with zero input arguments**
 ***
-The most important feature of the functions described above is that they should have **no input arguments in their signature**.
+The most important feature of the functions described above is that they should require **no input arguments**.

 We'll discuss how to achieve this in the next section on modules and classes.